WebDelve/activeledger-testnet-deployer/README.md

 - Created the initial software
 - Runs `activeledger --testnet`
 - Onboards configured identity and namespace
-- Uploads smartcontracts as definied in manifest file
+- Uploads smartcontracts as defined in manifest file